pfr-dev/lobsters/README.md

 # lobsters

 A WIP CLI for https://lobster.rs.
-Currently scrapes it's `/newest` page.

 Dependencies: